drago0808/ice/README.md

 ## Repository Structure

-This repository contains three folders:
+This repository contains the following:

 ### `Report.html`
 - The final HTML report including methods, results, and conclusions